Flag of Rutland: Modern flag

-The flag is a banner of the arms of Rutland County Council, which were granted to the council in 1950.
-The description is vert, semée of acorns, a horseshoe or.
-The crest is on a wreath of the colours, in front of a horseshoe an acorn or, leaved and slipped proper.
+The modern flag is a banner of the arms of Rutland County Council, which were granted to the council in 1950.
+The description of Rutland's coat of arms is "vert, semée of acorns, a horseshoe or" (i.e. a green ground, on which are strewn acorns, with a horseshoe, in gold).
+Though the acorns are generally understood to be a reference to the town name of Oakham, some also say that it is a reference to the smallness of the county.

-When Rutland regained its status as a county in 1997, a banner of the arms was raised to demonstrate the restoration of status.
+When Rutland regained its status as a county in April 1997, a banner of the arms was raised to demonstrate the restoration of status.